Every pregnant mom and breastfeeding moms need to eat good foods that will nourish them.

 Fortified cereals such as Total, Raisin Bran, Corn Flakes (They have a lot of calcium in one serving.),

-Fortified orange juice, Soybeans, Cheese, Yogurt Milk, Sardines.
+Fortified orange juice, Soybeans, Cheese, Yogurt Milk, and Sardines.

 Dark leafy greens like spinach, kale, turnips, and collard greens.